Event Handling and SocketContext Reference

 pub fn has_data(&self) -> boolReturns

-trueif payload has not been consumed yet.
+trueif the payload has not been consumed yet.

 When to use it

-- To avoid parsing payload twice.
+- To avoid trying to parse twice.

 Method query::<T>()